Digby-Annapolis Regional Airport

 The staff at the center follow conclusive procedures to dispatch the Fire Department and assist them while they are on scene until arriving back to their hall.

-The dispatchers are very multi tasked individuals as well, maintaining smooth operation of the airport office and answering all dog control related calls on a daily basis.
+The dispatchers are very multi-tasked individuals as well, maintaining smooth operation of the airport office, answering all dog control and waste water related calls on a daily basis.